Gregorij Rožman: Parish priest, prefect and docent

 On 21 July 1907, he was ordained in his home parish of St Michael (Šmihel) by Bishop Jožef Khan.
 In 1908, he was sent as a chaplain to Ferlach.
 At that time Ferlach was politically controlled by German liberals.
 The workers were tending towards social democracy.
 He set to renew the spiritual life in his parish and was active in propagating Christian-social ideas and organising the workers.
 He stayed in Ferlach (Borovlje) for one year.

-On 1 October 1909 he went to Vienna to continue his study of theology.
-On 27 June 1912 he obtained a PhD (Doktorat) in theology from Catholic Theology Faculty of University of Vienna.
+On 1 October 1909, he went to Vienna to continue his study of theology.
+On 27 June 1912, he obtained a PhD (Doktorat) in theology from Catholic Theology Faculty of University of Vienna.
 After returning he was appointed as a prefect in boys' seminary Marianum in Klagenfurt in 1912 and as a docent of moral theology in 1913.
-In the school year 1914/15 he was appointed as a docent of Canon law and relieved of prefect service.
+In the 1914/15 academic year, he was appointed a docent of Canon law and relieved of prefect service.
 In 1914 he taught moral theology to 4th grade at Klagenfurt and moral theology and canon law to the first three grades at Plešivec.
 He participated in Eucharistic Congress in Vienna in 1912 and as a result wrote a prayer book titled "Presveta Evharistija" (published in 1915 by Družba Sv.
 Mohorja).
 After the publication of a new Code of church law in 1917 he was appointed to a committee for its realization in Klagenfurt Diocese.
 He participated in the Slovene Christian-social (Slovenska krščansko-socialna zveza) association as a lecturer.

 The Treaty of St. Germain divided the plebiscite area in Carinthia into zone A and B. Zone A was under Yugoslav administration and lost control of Klagenfurt.
 Carinthian bishop Adam Hefter established a special vicariate in Ebendorf (Dobrla Vas) in July 1919 and appointed Rožman as a judicial consultant of general vicar provost Matija Raindl.
 Because of his engagement with Carinthian Slovenes and his open support for Yugoslavia in the Carinthian Plebiscite it was quite clear that in case a majority in zone A decided against Yugoslavia in the plebiscite he would not be able to stay in Carinthia.